ab-2019blr/simpleprojects/StockMarketApp/doc/how_to_contribute.md

-# Contributing to Indian Stock Market Analytics Platform
+# Contributing to Indian Stock Market App

-Thank you for considering contributing to our Stock Market Analytics Platform!
+Thank you for considering contributing to our Indian Stock Market App!
 This document provides guidelines and information for contributors.

 ## 🤝 Code of Conduct